 About A2M TF

-Established in 2016, the ECL Access to Medicines Task Force aims to make cancer medicines available for all cancer patients in Europe by insisting on accessibility, sustainability of the healthcare system and transparency of drug prices.
-The Task Force strongly believes in the power of dialogue.
-We urge all stakeholders to push for innovative improved treatments, improving both survival and the quality of life of cancer patients, instead of investments in me-too products.
-Currently, 25 national/regional cancer leagues, representing over 450 million Europeans, have signed the Task Force’s Declaration of Intent.
+Established in 2016, the ECL Access to Medicines Task Force aims to make safe and effective medicines available to all cancer patients in Europe, by insisting on accessibility, availability, affordability and increased transparency related to medicine prices, ultimately leading to sustainability of healthcare systems.
+The Task Force strongly believes in the power of constructive dialogue.
+We urge all stakeholders to push for accessibility to high quality treatments, improving both survival and the quality of life of cancer patients.
+ECL Task Force connects 29 national/regional cancer societies in 25 European counties, representing over 500 million Europeans.

 Chair, ECL Access to Medicines Task Force